18 Animals With Trunks

 by MarcusSaul is licensed under CC BY 2.0

-Wild boars, also known as feral pigs or wild hogs, are members of the pig family and are found in many parts of the world.
+Wild boars, also known as feral pigs or wild hogs, are members of the pig family and are found worldwide.

-They are characterized by their short and stocky legs, their long snouts, and of course, their trunks.
+They are characterized by their short and stocky legs, long snouts, and, of course, trunks.

 The trunk of a wild boar is used primarily for rooting in the ground to search for food, but it can also be used to lift objects and communicate with other wild boars.